 What does it mean that the courses are fully online?

 The Centre for Adult Learning and Professional Development offers flexible, part time courses for adult learners.
-This year, due to the Covid-19 pandemic, all of our courses will be offered online.
+This year, due to the Covid-19 pandemic, all of our courses will be offered online for the first semester.
+We hope to return to a blended learning format for the second semester.
 Online learning means that you will interact with your instructor and fellow students entirely online through NUI Galway’s virtual learning environment, Blackboard.
 You will also access all the materials you need for the course online through Blackboard.

 How much time will I need to spend studying in a part-time online course?